usevital/notessential-gallery/README.md

-# gallery
+# Notessential Gallery

-Gallery for NotEssential.
-Expect this to be the worse gallery page ever.
+Gallery for Notessential.
+Expect this to be the worse gallery page ever. <!-- it really was -->